January to June, 2025

 Cost

 There is a small registration fee for each symposium.
 This fee does not imply that the Imaginary Institute exists already, nor that the Imaginary Institute is a paid service.
-Rather the Imaginary Institute is a collective process, and the small fee is simply to ensure that people who reserve a place do indeed attend, as well as, to help finance the endless supply of tea and sandwiches necessary for such an endeavour.
-The fee, like all aspects of the Imaginary Institute, is open to revision by its participants.
+Rather the Imaginary Institute is a collective process, and the small fee is simply to ensure that people who reserve a place do indeed attend.

 Membership